Corderie Royale: The gradual abandonment of the site

 On the date of 10 September 1926, it was decided to close the Rochefort arsenal, with the consequent gradual abandonment of the Corderie.

 The decline of the Corderie was complete when the German occupying forces leaving the city in August 1944 burned down the monument.
 The fire, which lasted several days, made the building unusable.
 Left abandoned completely for more than twenty years, the Corderie and its surroundings were completely overrun with brush and brambles.
 This abundant vegetation jeopardized this remarkable building steeped in the city's history.

 In 1964, Admiral Maurice Dupont oversaw the clean-up of the site by military members, and in 1967, the building was declared a historic monument.

 The municipality, now the owner of the site, decided in 1974 under the "Medium City" contract to start work on the rehabilitation of the monumental site.

-The Corderie Royal today
+The Corderie Royale today

 The building, whose restoration work was begun in 1976 and completed in 1988, made it possible to give the city the "National Grand Heritage Prize".
 Today, this imposing building houses important administrative and tertiary services: